Data = Money in Luxury Accessories

 Of course, to provide customers with supply chain transparency, luxury accessories brands first need to achieve it internally.
 Luxury jewelry and accessories retailers work with high price point, high value proposition goods.
 As such, communicating every single product detail at every level is essential to brands’ ability to lock down high ticket sales.

-An all-in-one jewelry PLM solution, like Surefront, can give brands and retailers fast access to the product data that’s essential to make the sale.
+A Unified Product Collaboration Platform, like Surefront, can give brands and retailers fast access to the product data that’s essential to make the sale.
 Every single touchpoint along a product’s lifecycle is visible, trackable, and shareable with anyone inside the organization –– and external partners.
-Surefront’s jewelry PLM even has a SmartCatalog function, which lets anyone involved in the production and sales process view and make notes on the product in real time.
+Surefront even has a SmartCatalog function, which lets anyone involved in the production and sales process view and make notes on the product in real time.
 The result?
 Fewer obstacles.
 Better decision making.
 Faster time to market.